dex4er/js-smtp-server-as-promised/README.md

 [`stream.Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable)
 object.

+The method is resolved when `stream` is finished.

 If the method throws an error then the stream is silently consumed to prevent SMTP stream to be blocked.